 The gun trade grew strongly over the course of the 17th and 18th centuries.
 Many of the new companies were located in Birmingham, to take advantage of local expertise in metalworking and engineering.
 So in 1813, an Act of Parliament authorised creation of the Birmingham Gun Barrel Proof House.
 The two proof houses now divide the work of gun proof in Britain between them, and cooperate internationally through membership of the Commission Internationale Permanente pour l’Epreuve des Armes à Feu Portatives (CIP).

 The Gunmakers are proud to remain a working company, one of the few City of London Livery Companies who still carry out the work for which they were founded.
 Although the Company maintains strong links with the British gun trade, its members encompass a broad range of professions.
 Together with the rest of the Livery movement, the Company supports the Lord Mayor of the City of London and engages in social and charitable activities.
 The Gunmakers’ Company Charitable Trust helps support training and innovation in gunmaking.

 The Company is governed by the Master and Court of Assistants.
-The present Master is Mr John Browning, a former journalist and editor at The Economist and Wired, and latterly an investor in and advisor to new-media and Internet start-ups.
+The present Master is Mr Jonathan Young, Editor of The Field.